 The 2014 xD has a four-cylinder engine and feels sprightly around town but labors when climbing hills and passing on the freeway, critics report.
 A manual transmission is standard and an automatic is optional.
 Reviewers prefer the manual, noting that it makes the most of the engine’s power, but they’re less enthusiastic about the available four-speed automatic, saying it’s not as refined as the transmissions found in rival cars.
 With either transmission, the Scion D gets an EPA-estimated 27/33 mpg city/highway, which is low for a subcompact car.
 Test drivers report that the ride is generally comfy, the steering is responsive and the xD is easy to maneuver in tight spaces, but they point out that the xD isn’t very fun behind the wheel and offers little in the way of driver engagement.

-Most subcompacts have basic interiors and the xD is no exception, auto writers note.
+Most subcompacts have basic interiors and the Scion xD is no exception, test drivers note.
 However they say that finely-grained plastics and quality construction give the cabin a pleasing look.
 Reviewers find there’s enough headroom in all seats and plenty of legroom in the rear.
 However, they note that the front seats offer little in the way of legroom and the steering wheel doesn’t telescope, making it difficult for drivers to tailor their position.
 The xD comes with a six-speaker Pioneer CD audio system with a 6.1-inch touch-screen display, Bluetooth, an auxiliary jack, a USB port, cruise control, steering wheel-mounted audio controls and keyless entry.
 A number of dealer-installed accessories are available, including a premium audio system with navigation and a remote engine starter.
 The xD’s audio and climate controls are clearly labeled and easy to use, reviewers say.

 - “The 5-passenger 2014 Scion xD can also offer peace of mind with its history of reliability, two years of complimentary maintenance and high resale value.
 That said, the xD's light has dimmed in recent years amid fresher competitors.
 The Kia Rio 5-door, for instance, continues to innovate, while the xD lags with an aging powertrain and 4-speed automatic transmission.
 Likewise, the Nissan Versa Note appeals with a lower price and higher fuel economy, and the Fiat 500L offers Euro charm." -- Kelley Blue Book